alttch/smartobject/doc/readme.rst

 --------

 You have a team of people with heart-rate sensors.
-Data for each person is stored into local JSON files, heartbeat is stored in Redis database.
+Data for each person is stored in local JSON files, heartbeat is stored in Redis database.
 How to implement this with SmartObject?
 Just a few lines of code:

 .. code:: python